Accelerating Kerr solution in SU(1,1)/U(1)-sigma model: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, by means of the reduction conditions of the nonlinear \(\sigma\)-model for the vacuum Einstein equation, we simplify the steps of the inverse scattering technique.
-Taking the pure Rindler metric as the background solution, we add a pair of solitons on the imaginary axis and obtain a solution in the form of three solitons in the nonlinear \(\sigma\)-model.
+Taking the pure Rindler metric as the background solution, we add a pair of solitons that are complex conjugates of each other and obtain a solution in the form of three solitons in the nonlinear \(\sigma\)-model.
 Through appropriate parameter selection and coordinate transformation, we prove that this solution is equivalent to the accelerating Kerr metric, which was not achieved in previous works.
-In previous works, Ref.\cite{ref18} constructed the possible modification conditions for black holes with acceleration parameters in four-dimensional supergravity.
-The stationary C-metric and its time-dependent solutions in the EMD theory have also been found\cite{ref19}.
-In Ref.\cite{ref20}, by adding two solitons to the flat spacetime as the background, the rotating soliton solution in EMDA was obtained, but the reduction problem in the nonlinear \(\sigma\)-model was not solved, instead, these conditions were merely treated as ansatzes.
+In previous works, Ref. \cite{ref18} constructed the possible modification conditions for black holes with acceleration parameters in four-dimensional supergravity.
+The stationary C-metric and its time-dependent solutions in the EMD theory have also been found \cite{ref19}.
+In Ref. \cite{ref20}, by adding two solitons to the flat spacetime as the background, the rotating soliton solution in EMDA was obtained, but the reduction problem in the nonlinear \(\sigma\)-model was not solved, instead, these conditions were merely treated as ansatzes.

 In the future, we hope to use the inverse scattering technique to obtain accelerating solutions in the nonlinear \(\sigma\)-model of the EM theory and the EMDA theory.
-Ref.\cite{ref21} has already taken the accelerating Kerr metric as a seed at the low energy limit of the heterotic string theory and used the Hassan–Sen transformation to obtain a pair of rotating, charged, and accelerating black holes.
-Recently, taking the accelerating Kerr-Taub-NUT spacetime as the seed solution, the accelerating Kerr-Sen-Taub-NUT spacetime has been obtained through the Hassan-Sen transformation\cite{ref22}.
+Ref. \cite{ref21} has already taken the accelerating Kerr metric as a seed at the low energy limit of the heterotic string theory and used the Hassan–Sen transformation to obtain a pair of rotating, charged, and accelerating black holes.
+Recently, taking the accelerating Kerr-Taub-NUT spacetime as the seed solution, the accelerating Kerr-Sen-Taub-NUT spacetime has been obtained through the Hassan-Sen transformation \cite{ref22}.
 These works provide a reference value for our future work.
 If we can solve the aforementioned reduction problem and select an appropriate seed solution, it will be possible to obtain the results we expect.